 Also, investigate possible Lyme Disease (which can cause tics), in case 1 or more children were exposed to ticks carrying various Lyme Disease organisms.

 Toxic chemical poisoning should also be investigated, when "clusters" of tics exsit, or even in single cases with tics.
-Check at places the children are at (schools, remodeling, nearby factories leaking industrial toxins, toxic spills, illegal dumping of toxic chemicals).
+Check at places the children are at (schools, remodeling, nearby factories leaking industrial toxins, toxic spills, illegal dumping of toxic chemicals in streams, lakes, ocean, etc.).
 See above about aluminum, also.

 Because many parents & patients notice worse "tics" when the child or adult eats GLUTEN &/MILK PROTEINS, some doctors, patients, etc., suspect that a gluten sensitivity &/or milk protein sensitivity, etc., may also worsen PANDAS &/or PITANDS, in people who are SENSITIVE TO GLUTEN &/OR TO MILK PROTEINS, so this is why I recommend reading Dr. Kenneth Fine's website about his "EnteroLab", that is in Dallas, Texas, and which has this link: www.finerhealth.com .